jaysylvester/citizen/README.md

       </p>
     </td>
     <td>
       citizen only writes to a log file when in debug mode.
-To override this behavior, set this to <code>true</code>.
+To override this behavior in other modes, set this to <code>true</code>.
     </td>
   </tr>
   <tr>